 Schools closures and work from home

-Many schools in flood-affected regions across the state are closed due to flooding, and people in those areas who have not been told to evacuate are being advised to work from home.
+Schools in flood-affected regions across the state may potentially be affected due to flooding, and people in those areas who have not been told to evacuate are being advised to work from home if possible.
 To see all affected schools, visit the NSW Department of Education website here.

 Know the difference between flood warnings, evacuation warnings and evacuation orders